GL7526/maplepapyrus/README.md

 Maple Papyrus is a minigame in the game Maplestory where you obtain 3 numbers sequentially from 1 to 16 to fit the format (a+b)\*c, where a, b, and c are numbers from 1 to 16.
 You can then either keep your current order or reroll the order.
 The goal of this minigame is to get as high of a result as possible.
 The python script, maplepapyrus, lets you input the 3 numbers and tells you the best course of action to take.

-If you want to learn about the math and logic used in the script, you can go to [The Numbers](#thenumbers)
+- If you want to learn about the math and logic used in the script, you can go to [The Numbers](#thenumbers)
+  - Its subsection, The Gamblers, goes into when it's risky to go against the suggestion, but can still be worth it to

 # The Numbers <a name = "thenumbers"></a>